 You may be surprised about the size of your monthly utility bills as well.
 Heating, cooling and powering a home will add to your expenses.
 Make sure to set aside a monthly budget for these costs.

 Now that you know what to expect when buying a home.
 I would love to discuss with you one of the most common questions I get as a Brea real estate agent.
 Which is the best season for buying a home?
 Is it okay to buy a home in the summer?
 Is the springtime the best time to buy?

 Buying a home in the summer can come with some challenges.
 However, if you are diligent and willing to move fast, there are some great deals and properties available.

 Typically, there are more properties available during the summer.
-Many sellers want to get a deal done and offer more flexibility for both buyers and sellers alike.
+Many sellers want to get a deal done and summers offer more flexibility for buyers and sellers alike.
+During the summer months

 - Kids are out of school.

 - People usually take holidays over the season.

 - It is easier to get out and look at properties with the longer, warmer days.

 This increased inventory does not necessarily equate to a great deal, but it does give you, the buyer, a wide range of property options to choose from.
 If you tend to be picky about what you want and have a list of deal breakers, then the summer Is probably the best time for you to find that perfect home.

 More inventory and nicer weather also means more competition.
 You are not the only buyer looking to take full advantage of summer real estate deals.
 When you find that perfect home, it is a good idea to act quickly and put in an offer.
 You will want to avoid getting involved in a bidding war and watching the asking price soar out of your price range.